 The body will cure itself of the cold virus with time.
 Antibiotics have no effect on viruses.
-The best thing you can do is make your child comfortable and wait for her body’s immune system to fight the virus.
+The best thing you can do is make your child comfortable and wait for their body’s immune system to fight the virus.

 - Make sure your child gets extra rest and drinks increased amounts of fluids.

-- If your child has a fever and is uncomfortable, you can give her acetaminophen or ibuprofen.
+- If your child has a fever and is uncomfortable, you can give them acetaminophen or ibuprofen.
 Do not give Ibuprofen to children 6 months of age or younger.
 Ask your doctor for guidance on proper dose and frequency based on your child’s weight.
-Aspirin should be avoided in children.
+Aspirin should always be avoided in children.

-- For nasal congestion, clear the nose with saline (salt water) nose drops or spray.
+- For nasal congestion, clear the nose with saline (saltwater) nose drops or spray.
 Place two to three drops in each nostril for children older than age 1 and one drop per nostril for children less than one year old.

 - You may suction the nose with a suction bulb or NoseFrida® device every few hours or before feeding and bedtime in a child too young to blow his nose.